Main page content

 - A testamentary gift of a timeshare will be disclaimed when possible.

 Sec.
-16 Gifts Related to Namings of Facilities and Programs.
+16 Gifts Related to Namings of Facilities and Programs

 Any naming of facilities and programs must follow the Naming Policy as set out in Board of Regents’ Rules and Regulations, Rule 80307.
 Facilities and programs may be named to memorialize or otherwise recognize substantial gifts and significant donors or individuals designated by donors.
-Each institution shall develop guidelines for what constitutes substantial and significant donations to warrant a gift-related naming, which must be approved by the Executive Vice Chancellor for Academic or Health Affairs, the Vice Chancellor for External Relations, and the Vice Chancellor and General Counsel.
+Each institution shall develop guidelines for what constitutes substantial and significant donations to warrant a gift-related naming, which must be approved by the Executive Vice Chancellor for Academic or Health Affairs, the Vice Chancellor for External Relations, Communications, and Advancement Services, and the Vice Chancellor and General Counsel.

 A written gift agreement signed by the donor(s) is required for each gift-related naming.
-The OER must be furnished with a fully signed copy of the gift agreement for every gift-related prominent naming.
+The OERCAS must be furnished with a fully signed copy of the gift agreement for every gift-related prominent naming.
 The agreement must, absent compelling reasons, include the following language: